This article was first published on 21 July 2020 and updated with more information.

 We can also choose to transfer multiple currencies, namely British Pounds, Chinese Yuan, Hong Kong Dollars, US Dollars and Singapore Dollars, into our accounts.

-It does look like Interactive Brokers only offer a custodian account, which means that we will store our investments with Interactive Brokers rather than in our CDP Account after buying stocks.
+Interactive Brokers only offers a custodian account, which means that we will store our investments with Interactive Brokers rather than in our CDP Account after buying stocks.
+There’s virtually no charge for holding our investments this way.
+This is because there are no custodian account fees.

 Buying And Selling Stocks On Interactive Brokers